 Dropping 620 spectacular feet, Multnomah Falls is the tallest of the Columbia River Gorge’s many waterfalls (77 on the Oregon side, to be exact).
 It’s also close to Portland and just off Interstate-84, making it one of Oregon’s most visited and photographed natural sites, attracting more than two million sightseers a year.

-- Plan to visit early morning or late afternoon on weekdays.
-Avoid weekend crowds.
+- Plan to visit during less popular times such as early morning or late afternoon on weekdays.

 - Pay attention to road signs and parking lot information.
 Do not stop on I-84 if the gate is closed.